-Twilight Greenaway is the senior editor.
+Twilight Greenaway is Civil Eats’ senior editor; she was previously the site’s managing editor.
 Her articles about food and farming have appeared in The New York Times, NPR.org, The Guardian, NBC News, Modern Farmer, Gastronomica, and on Grist, where she served as the food editor from 2011-2012.
 See more at TwilightGreenaway.com.

 Christina Cooke is an associate editor at Civil Eats.
 Based in North Carolina, she has covered people, place, science, business, and culture for venues including The New Yorker, The New York Times, TheAtlantic.com, The Guardian, Oxford American, and High Country News.
 In the past, she has worked as a staff writer for the Chattanooga Times Free Press in Tennessee and a weekly paper in Portland, Oregon.
 She teaches interviewing and nonfiction writing at the Center for Documentary Studies at Duke University.
 Find out more at www.christinacooke.com.

 Tilde Herrera is an associate editor at Civil Eats.
 She has covered food, business, and sustainability for publications including AdExchanger, GreenBiz, The San Francisco Chronicle, The San Jose Mercury-News, and Grist.
 A Bay Area native, she lives in San Francisco with her husband and son, who loves tacos almost as much as she does.